Rectus/openxr-steamvr-passthrough/readme.md

 ### Usage ###
 Starting an OpenXR application will automatically start the API layer.
 If the application natively supports passthrough, the API layer will by default notify the application that additional environment blend modes and vendor features are available.
 If the application does not support any OpenXR passthrough features, it is still possible to enable limited passthrough modes (see below).

 While an application is running, the SteamVR dashboard will have an additional button in the bottom left, pressing it will open the settings overlay.
+The settings menu is also accessible from the Windows notification area.

 ![Settings menu](https://github.com/Rectus/openxr-steamvr-passthrough/blob/main/settings_menu.png?raw=true)